caleb531/automata/README.md

 #### DTM.read_input_stepwise(self, input_str)

-The `read_input_stepwise()` method reads an input string like `read_input()`, except instead of returning the final DTM state, it returns a generator.
-This generator yields a tuple containing the current state and the current tape as a `TMTape` object, allowing you to examine every step of the input-reading process.
+Yields a tuple containing the current state and the current tape as a `TMTape` object.

 ```python
 (state, tape.copy()) for state, tape in dtm.read_input_stepwise('01')